chef-boneyard/chef-web-docs-2016/step_ruby/steps_ruby_only_if_file_exists.rst

 ..
 This is an included how-to.

-The following example shows how the ``only_if`` method can be used to tell |chef| to do something, but only when certain conditions are met.
-In this case, only if the file already exists.
+The following example shows how the ``only_if`` method can be used to tell the |chef client| to do something, but only when certain conditions are met.
+In this case, only if a file already exists:

 .. code-block:: ruby